-Stone Ridge serves as the Fund's Adviser under an Investment Management Agreement (the "Management Agreement").
+Stone Ridge serves as each Fund's Adviser under an Investment Management Agreement (the "Management Agreement").
 The Adviser's principal office is located at One Vanderbilt Avenue, 65th Floor, New York, New York 10017.
 As of March 31, 2025, Stone Ridge's assets under management were approximately \$25 billion.
 The Adviser is a Delaware limited liability company and is controlled by Stone Ridge Holdings Group LP, a holding company for the Adviser and its affiliates.

-Under the general oversight of the Board, Stone Ridge has been engaged to carry out the investment and reinvestment of the assets of the Fund, furnish continuously an investment program with respect to the Fund, determine which investments should be purchased, sold or exchanged and implement such determinations by causing the Fund to make investments.
-Stone Ridge compensates all Trustees and officers of the Fund who are members of Stone Ridge's organization and who render investment services to the Fund.
+Under the general oversight of the Board, Stone Ridge has been engaged to carry out the investment and reinvestment of the assets of the Funds, furnish continuously an investment program with respect to the Funds, determine which investments should be purchased, sold or exchanged and implement such determinations by causing the Funds to make investments.
+Stone Ridge compensates all Trustees and officers of the Funds who are members of Stone Ridge's organization and who render investment services to the Funds.
 Pursuant to the Management Agreement, the Adviser is paid a management fee for advisory services and for shareholder servicing, administrative and other services.
-The Fund pays for these services under what is essentially an all-in fee structure (the "Unified Management Fee").
-Pursuant to the Management Agreement, the Adviser is paid a Unified Management Fee at an annual rate of 0.25% of the Fund's average daily total assets less total liabilities.
-The Fund (and not the Adviser) will be responsible for certain other fees and expenses that are not covered by the Unified Management Fee under the Management Agreement.
-Stone Ridge may voluntarily reimburse any fees and expenses of the Fund but is under no obligation to do so.
+Each Fund pays for these services under what is essentially an all-in fee structure (the "Unified Management Fee").
+Pursuant to the Management Agreement, the Adviser is paid a Unified Management Fee at an annual rate of 0.25% of each Fund's average daily total assets less total liabilities.
+The Funds (and not the Adviser) will be responsible for certain other fees and expenses that are not covered by the Unified Management Fee under the Management Agreement.
+Stone Ridge may voluntarily reimburse any fees and expenses of the Funds but is under no obligation to do so.
 Any voluntary reimbursements may be terminated at any time.
-In addition to bearing the Unified Management Fee, the Fund (and not the Adviser) bears the following expenses: the Fund's ordinary and recurring investment expenses, including all fees and expenses directly related to portfolio transactions and positions for the Fund's account (including brokerage, clearing, and settlement costs), interest charges, custody or other expenses attributable to negative interest rates on investments or cash, borrowing and other investment-related costs and fees including interest and commitment fees, short dividend expense, acquired fund fees and expenses, and taxes; litigation and indemnification expenses, judgments and extraordinary expenses not incurred in the ordinary course of the Fund's business.
-Prior to the date on which a corresponding series of the Trust (a "Predecessor Fund") was reorganized into the Fund (the "Reorganization"), Stone Ridge was compensated by the Predecessor Fund at an annual rate of 1.00% of the Predecessor Fund's average daily total assets less total liabilities, with terms otherwise substantially identical to those listed above.
+In addition to bearing the Unified Management Fee, each Fund (and not the Adviser) bears the following expenses: the Fund's ordinary and recurring investment expenses, including all fees and expenses directly related to portfolio transactions and positions for the Fund's account (including brokerage, clearing, and settlement costs), interest charges, custody or other expenses attributable to negative interest rates on investments or cash, borrowing and other investment-related costs and fees including interest and commitment fees, short dividend expense, acquired fund fees and expenses, and taxes; litigation and indemnification expenses, judgments and extraordinary expenses not incurred in the ordinary course of the Fund's business.
+Prior to the date on which a corresponding series of the Trust (a "Predecessor Fund") was reorganized into each Fund other than LifeX 2064 Longevity Income ETF and LifeX 2065 Longevity Income ETF (a "Reorganization"), Stone Ridge was compensated by the Predecessor Fund at an annual rate of 1.00% of each Fund's average daily total assets less total liabilities, with terms otherwise substantially identical to those listed above.

-A discussion regarding the considerations of the Board in approving the Management Agreement is available in the Fund's first filing on Form N-CSR, which was for the period ended December 31, 2024.
+A discussion regarding the considerations of the Board in approving the Management Agreement is or will be available in each Fund's first filing on Form N-CSR, which was for the period ended December 31, 2024, for each Fund except LifeX 2064 Longevity Income ETF and LifeX 2065 Longevity Income ETF, and is expected to be for the period ended June 30, 2025 for LifeX 2064 Longevity Income ETF and LifeX 2065 Longevity Income ETF.